 Most early definitions of health literacy proposed that it was a set of skills people lacked and placed the burden of understanding complicated health information on them alone.
 This approach, which is still active today, assumes that healthcare professionals are fully equipped with health literacy skills.

 Today, it’s increasingly accepted that health literacy is not a set of skills that people may or may not have and is instead a multidimensional concept influenced by how healthcare systems operate, how healthcare professionals share information, and how patients understand information.
-To reflect this evolution, in 2016, the National Institute of Medicine published "Considerations for a New Definition of Health Literacy" - which members of our team co-authored.
+To reflect this evolution, in 2016, the National Institute of Medicine published "Considerations for a New Definition of Health Literacy," which members of our team co-authored.

 At HLM we believe that health literacy plays an important role in every aspect of health and wellbeing.
 We know that health literacy ranges from individual decisions to complex interactions with health professionals, and on to the design of health care systems, and health policies.

-In addition to the above reading, our team has authored many publications on health literacy – from community wellness to social media.
+Our team has authored many publications on health literacy – from community wellness to social media.
 Interested in reading more?
 Check out our publications page.

 Our approach to health literacy